himbeles/sensitivities/README.md

 ### `sensitivities.stochastic`

-The `sensitivities.stochastic` module provides functionality for stochastic sensitivities analysis.
-It allows you to stochastically sample input parameters from various distributions and evaluate the sensitivities of a function to those inputs.
+The `sensitivities.stochastic` module provides functionality for stochastic sensitivity analysis.
+It allows you to stochastically sample input parameters from various, potentially correlated distributions and evaluate the sensitivities of a function to those inputs.
 Available distributions are
 - Gaussian (given mean and standard deviation)
 - Uniform (between lower and upper bound)
 - Discrete (multiple discrete options)